-Appointment times are normally booked-out up to 1 week in advance.
+Appointment times are normally booked-out up to 4 weeks in advance.
+Allow a minimum of 6 weeks to receive your new passport.
 Please keep this in mind when making your travel plans.

-Step 2 - Fill out your application form (Australian Passport Overseas Application).
-Please note you cannot use Australian Passport Renewal Application Form (simplified form) to apply for a concurrent passport.
+Step 3 - Fill out your application form.
 Please do not use whiteout on the declaration section.
 If you make a mistake, you can cross it out and initial next to the change.
 If you have signed incorrectly, please fill in a new form.

 Note: You cannot download blank forms.

-After you have completed your form online, print it and sign and date the application form.
+After you have completed your form online, print single sided using the "fit to page" setting to ensure no sections are missing and sign inside the white box and date the application form.
 Make sure there are no alterations to signatures or dates.

 The “crown of head” is where the top of your skull would be if it were visible.
 It is not the top of your hair or the start of your hairline.
 Picture yourself bald and measure from the top of your skull to the tip of your chin.